 Cover Sheet

 The Cover Sheet includes a wealth of information that serves to set the project’s direction.
-It contains information about the property, a list of the sheets included, and 3D renders of the project.
+It contains information about the property, a list of the sheets included, and Stock 3D views of the project.
 General notes about the construction of the project and a code matrix outlining all the regulations that apply are listed.
 The zoning used and the type of building can also be found on this page including general information about the architect or architecture firm, engineers, consultants, and other professionals involved.

 ARCH-100 – Site Plan

 The site plan illustrates how the building is situated throughout the entire property.
 On this page, you will see the plan view of the building and its exact position in your lot with the required setbacks applied.
-Elements such as the curvature of the driveway and direction of the sidewalks are included in the site plan to give the client an overall understanding of accessing the homes points of entry.
+Elements such as the curvature of the driveway and direction of the sidewalks are included in the site plan to give the client an overall understanding of accessing the homes’ points of entry.
 Finally, predetermined easements by utility companies will also be notated.
 Depending on the scope of the project, the site plan sheet may also include a landscaping plan or future projects (shops, pools, etc.) associated with the site.

 ARCH-200 – Floor Plans & Schedules